The Securities Litigation Review: Switzerland

-Insider trading is the subject of supervisory provisions on one hand and penal provisions on the other hand.
-As regards supervisory law, Article 142(1) FMIA prohibits any person from exploiting information of which they know or should know that it is insider information by trading securities admitted to trading on a trading venue in Switzerland, from disclosing such information to others, and from exploiting such information by making recommendations regarding securities admitted to trading on a trading venue in Switzerland to others.
+Insider trading is the subject of supervisory provisions and penal provisions.
+As regards supervisory law, Article 142(1) FMIA prohibits any person from exploiting information that they know or should know is insider information by trading securities admitted to trading on a trading venue in Switzerland, from disclosing such information to others, and from exploiting such information by making recommendations regarding securities admitted to trading on a trading venue in Switzerland to others.
 Article 154 FMIA prohibits insider trading on a criminal law level.
 Article 2 letter j FMIA defines insider information as confidential information whose disclosure would significantly affect the prices of securities admitted to trading on a Swiss trading venue.
 To determine whether this is the case, Swiss courts apply the 'reasonable investor test'.75

 Thus, the prevention of insider trading generally is a matter of public enforcement.
-It is controversial whether insider trading may also be the basis of a tort claim according to Article 41 CO (see above) and, consequently, be a matter of private enforcement.76
+Whether insider trading may also be the basis of a tort claim according to Article 41 CO (see above) and, consequently, be a matter of private enforcement is a controversial issue.76

-Similarly, market manipulation is the subject of supervisory provisions on one hand and penal provisions on the other hand.
-As regards supervisory law, Article 143(1) FMIA prohibits any person from publicly disseminating information and from carrying out transactions or purchase or sale orders that he or she knows or should know give false or misleading signals regarding the supply, demand, or price of securities admitted to trading on a trading venue in Switzerland.
+Market manipulation is also the subject of supervisory provisions and penal provisions.
+As regards supervisory law, Article 143(1) FMIA prohibits any person from publicly disseminating information and from carrying out transactions or purchase or sale orders that he or she knows or should know give false or misleading signals regarding the supply, demand or price of securities admitted to trading on a trading venue in Switzerland.
 Article 155 FMIA prohibits market manipulation on a criminal law level.
-One should note that the scope of application of the penal provision is rather narrow and covers wash sales and matched orders only.77
+The scope of application of the penal provisions is rather narrow and covers wash sales and matched orders only.77

 Thus, the prevention of market manipulation generally is a matter of public enforcement.
-It is controversial whether market manipulation may also be the basis of a tort claim according to Article 41 CO (see above) and, consequently, be a matter of private enforcement.78
+Whether market manipulation may also be the basis of a tort claim according to Article 41 CO (see above) and, consequently, be a matter of private enforcement is a controversial issue.78